nthieberger/language-data-node-tools/ontology.md

 ## Property: dataInputter

-The participant was responsible for entering, re-typing, and/or structuring the data contained in the resource.
+The data inputter was responsible for entering, re-typing, and/or structuring the data contained in the resource.

 ### Values expected to be one of these types: